alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I was able to finish a group project.
 The presentation is next week, and everything is ready.

 **Thoughts**: It was a good day, full of memories for some reason.

+### Day 127: December 06, Saturday

+**Progress**: These last few weeks I did a lot of group work for different courses.
+We used GitHub for most of themm it was really fun.

+**Thoughts**: It's been a somewhat hectic few weeks.
+Next week is my final exams, and then I'll have the holidays off.